AmitM30/react-native-typescript-boilerplate/README.md

 ##### React Native Navigation

-The application launches with a blank splash screen, and the moves to a tabbed based home view.
-Developers can feel free to add application launch logic to this, or entirely skip the splash if not required, or change this altogether.
+The application launches with a blank splash screen, and then moves to a tabbed based home view.
+Developers can feel free to add application launch logic to this, like fetch user token, load persist state etc., or skip the splash if not required, or change this setup altogether.

 ##### Styles

-The `styles` folder contain global style and typography for the application.
+The `styles` folder contains `global` style and `typography` for the application.
 Styles for each screen has been placed with the screen, as they are going to be used together with the screen, unlike web.

 ##### Widgets / Elements